This is the best easy hummus recipe made with a few simple ingredients in minutes! It’s fresh, flavorful and easily adaptable!

 - Chickpeas – Chickpeas (also known as garbanzo beans) are the classic base for hummus (you’ll see this substituted with a lot of my variations).
 You can use cooked chick peas or canned interchangeably.
-This hummus is so flavorful that the difference is negligible.

 - Olive Oil – Adds moisture and flavor to the hummus and makes a beautiful garnish when swirled on top.

 - Garlic – Fresh garlic cloves purée with chickpeas and add robust flavor.
 You can add more or less to your preference.

 - Lemon Juice – Fresh squeezed lemon juice adds bright flavor.
 In a pinch you can substitute with bottled 100% real lemon juice.

 - Spices – Cumin or paprika and salt.
 I like to add a little pepper as well.

 - Spice it up with a teaspoon of chili powder.

 - Add red pepper flakes for a little kick.